-I have been involved in the web industry for about 9 years and currently work at Wired Media in Bristol.
+I have been involved in the web industry for about 9 years and currently work at Simpleweb in Bristol.
 Most of my time is spent on large Symfony 2 builds, stack maintenance with Puppet and leading various new strategies, sometimes you'll find me wireframing and consulting on UX too.

 I'm interested in opportunities at web agencies or SaaS providers leading PHP projects whilst learning an additional language such as Node, Ruby or Python, ideally for a mixture of web apps and client builds.